On Soft Clustering For Correlation Estimators: Notation and Theory

 A PSF describes the impulse response of an optical system to light.
 Effects like diffraction, optical aberrations, atmospheric turbulence (if applicable), and telescope jitter are summarized in the telescope’s PSF.
 For the James Webb Space Telescope (JWST), the PSF provides an obstacle for science goals including the highest resolution dark matter mass maps \citep[][Scognamiglio et al., in prep]{Scognamiglio2024Exploring} and the characterization of over $100$ strong lens systems (Nightingale et al., in prep). $\rho$ statistics are a suite of 2PCFs introduced in \cite{rowe2010improving} and expanded upon in \cite{vogelsberger2016ethos} for characterizing biases in size and shape measurement that arise from PSF modeling.

 We adopt the same notation for describing $\rho$ statistics as \cite{jarvis2021dark} and \cite{McCleary_2023}:

 where $e_{\rm PSF}$ is the ellipticity of the real PSF, i.e., the star ellipticity, $T_{\rm PSF}$ is the size of the real PSF, $\delta e_{\rm PSF}$ is the difference between the ellipticity of the real and model PSFs at position $\bm{x}$, and $\delta T_{\rm PSF}$ is the difference between the sizes of the real and model PSFs at position $\bm{x}$.
-Brackets denote averages over all pairs within a separation $\bm{\theta}$, and asterisks denote complex conjugates.
+Brackets denote averages over all pairs within a separation $\bm{\theta}$, and asterisks denote complex conjugates. $T_{\rm PSF}$ is nominally defined as $2\sigma^2$, where $\sigma^2$ is the variance of the best fit elliptical Gaussian to the PSF.

 $\rho$ statistics specify the $\xi_+$ weak lensing shear correlations, which are given by

 and estimated by

 where $w_{i/j}$ represents the weight uncertainties of object $(i/j)$, $\epsilon_{t, i/j}$ represents tangential shear of object $(i/j)$ and $\epsilon_{\times, i/j}$ represents the cross shear of object $(i/j)$ \citep{kilbinger2015cosmology,schneider2002analysis}.
 The complex components of the products in Equations \ref{eq:rho1} - \ref{eq:rho5} are known to average out to zero due to parity symmetry \citep{rowe2010improving, schneider2006gravitational}, and are thus ignored in the estimator.